MuhArrafifPrikusuma/Terminal-cube/README.md

-# Just a small side project
+# Just a small fun project
   Built entirely in C using ncurses without any game library.
 All of the objects is made with ASCII and braille characters.
 ## How to run